davidcalikes/portfolio-project-one/README.md

 The band have since recieved multiple invitations to perform globally, and have recently conducted a small American tour which was extremely well recieved.

-Due to the growing popularity of the band, they now require an industry standard "Electronic Press Kit" to promote themselves and their exciting new content.
+Due to the growing popularity of the band, they now require an industry standard "Electronic Press Kit" to promote themselves and their exciting new ≈direction.

 Functioning as a promotional tool for the band, this website will provide users an insight into the groups musical and artistic identity along with their personality, creative output and style.